Filed under: Electrical Wiring » Feedback, Comments or Questions «

 Thanks for your electrical wiring question and the great photo of your 220 volt baseboard heater thermostat Guy.

-Wiring a Baseboard Heater
+How to Wire a Baseboard Heater

 Skill Level: Beginner to Intermediate.